metocean/glossary/glossary/significant-wave-height.md

-title: Significant wave height
+title: Significant Wave Height
 unit: hs
 description: Significant wave height is the average of the top third highest waves

-# Significant wave height
+# Significant Wave Height

 - One
 - Two